Fire-Wise Gardening with California Natives

 California Fuchsia (Epilobium canum) Brilliant orange-red tubular flowers bloom in late summer when little else is flowering.
 Hummingbirds love it.
 It dies back in winter, leaving minimal fuel.

 Beach Strawberry (Fragaria chiloensis) A native groundcover with glossy leaves and small white flowers.
 It produces edible (if small) berries and spreads by runners.
 High moisture content and low growth make it fire-resistant.
+Some jurisdictions approve beach strawberry for planting even close to structures.

 Douglas Iris (Iris douglasiana) Sword-like leaves and beautiful purple, blue, or white flowers in spring.
 Forms clumps rather than spreading, so plant in groups.
 Low fuel load when not in bloom.